 How should AWOL employees be handled and what are the Dole Rules?

-When you are frustrated with your career, it can be tempting to quit without notice.
-After all, you can go on to better pastures right away, so why worry about a graceful exit?
+When you are frustrated with your career, it can be tempting to quit without notice, and not bother about exiting gracefully.
 What people don’t readily realize is that there are plenty of reasons to go graciously.
-The first of them is the threat of having an AWOL status.
+One of them is the threat of having an AWOL status.

-For most managers, business owners, or supervisors, dealing with an employee who goes AWOL is a difficult process.
-As long as they follow due procedure, this allows employers the authority to terminate an employee’s employment.
+For team managers, business owners, or supervisors, dealing with an employee who goes absent without leave or AWOL is a difficult process.

 Are AWOL employees entitled to separation pay?

-Employees who commit AWOL, meaning they leave their jobs without formal authorization, are not entitled to separation pay.
-This is because going AWOL is seen as a violation of the job contract.
-As such, the termination as a result of this behavior is not eligible for separation pay.
+Employees who go AWOL, meaning they leave their jobs without formal authorization, are not entitled to separation pay.
+This is because going AWOL is essentially a violation of the job contract.
+As such, the termination resulting from this behavior does not entitle the employee to separation pay.

 What to do if an employee went AWOL?

-An employee can be absent without leave if they skip work without following company policies, but there is no indication of anything malicious.
-However, it can also describe a worker who disappears for a long period.
-They are the ones who don’t pick up the phone, and their whereabouts are unknown to coworkers.
+An employee can be absent without leave if they skip work without following company policies.
+It can also describe a worker who disappears for long periods, and whose whereabouts are unknown to his supervisors or managers.

 Consider the Situation

-The reasons for the absence could have a significant impact on how you respond to it.
-When choosing a suitable course of action, ask yourself the following questions and take your responses into consideration.
+The reasons for the employee’s absence could have a significant impact on how you respond to it.
+When choosing a suitable course of action, ask yourself the following questions:

-- What is the general attendance history of the employee?
+• What is the employee’s general attendance history?

 Impose Disciplinary Actions

-Discipline for unauthorized absences is a totally normal and proper response, provided you look into the reasons for the absence and determine there are no welfare, health, or personal factors that would cause you to be more indulgent.
+Discipline for unauthorized absences is a totally normal and proper response.
+However, they should only apply after you have looked into the reasons for the absence.
+Moreover, you must ensure that there are no welfare, health, or personal factors that would merit a reassessment.

-Follow your company policy or standard disciplinary procedure, giving the employee the chance to be represented by a coworker or union representative and to submit a defense or mitigating circumstances.
+Follow your company policy or standard disciplinary procedure.
+At the very least, this means giving the employee the chance to be represented by a coworker or union representative.
+Moreover, it should be enough time for them to submit a defense or mitigating circumstances.

-Taking unapproved leave may constitute gross misconduct, contingent upon the extent to which the employee was aware of how inappropriate their absence was, the reasons surrounding the absence, and the duration of the absence.
+Taking unapproved leave may constitute gross misconduct, depending on the extent of the employee’s awareness of their action.
+The reasons surrounding the absence and the duration of the absence must also be considered.

 Keep in mind that employees must submit a prior notice or resignation letter in order to leave lawfully.